Apply for Indefinite Leave To Enter (ILE) as a Returning Resident

 Assessment of documents: Our immigration lawyers will assess your documents to make sure that all the documents you provide in support of your entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident are in accordance with the requirements of the Immigration Rules.

-Completing application form: Our immigration lawyers will complete the relevant application form for your entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident.
+Completing the application form: Our immigration lawyers will complete the relevant application form for your Indefinite Leave to Enter (ILE) entry clearance as a returning resident.

 Submitting an application through Priority Service: Where possible, our immigration lawyers will submit your online entry clearance application through Priority Service to get a faster decision on your entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident.